mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/React/README.md

 </p>

-### `Important` http-proxy-middleware
+### http-proxy-middleware `Important`
 Remenber downloading `http-proxy-middleware`, let's understand why we need a Http proxy middleware.
-If did not add proxy middleware then we will get error every time we make `POST` request to our flask API.
+If did not add proxy middleware then we will get error every time we make `POST` request to our Flask API.
 > Error
 <p align="center">
     <kbd>